yeatmanlab/roar-docs/docs/researcher/data-organization/README.md

 # Data Organization

+The purpose of this page is to get researchers familiar with BigQuery, SQL, and using the terminal to query ROAR data and Google Buckets to store the ROAR data.

 ## BigQuery - a tool to help researchers pull ROAR data in an efficient way
 - Please read Adam’s documentation and introduction to [BigQuery](https://yeatmanlab.github.io/roar-docs/developer/bigquery/).
     1. [Installing BigQuery](https://yeatmanlab.github.io/roar-docs/developer/bigquery/#installation-and-initialization)